Vulnerability Disclosure Policy

 Keep information about any vulnerabilities you’ve discovered confidential between yourself and Root, Inc. unless we’ve provided written permission to publicly disclose.

 As long as you follow our guidelines, we will not recommend or pursue legal action related to your research.

 Network denial of service (DoS or DDoS) tests or other tests that degrade access to or damage our applications

 Intentionally accessing, modifying, or destroying others’ Personally Identifying Information (PII).
-If you encounter PII, you must report the vulnerability immediately to us, and must not attempt to access more data.
+If you encounter PII, you must report the vulnerability immediately to us as stated below.

-Physical testing (e.g. office access, open doors, tailgating), social engineering (e.g. phishing, vishing), or any other non-technical vulnerability testing
+Physical testing (e.g. office access, open doors, tailgating), social engineering (e.g. phishing, vishing, smishing), or any other non-technical vulnerability testing

 This policy applies to the following systems and services:

 Root Insurance mobile app for iOS and Android